Yellowen/Owrang/docs/user/hr/docs.user.hr.employee.md

 ### Numbering Employees (Employee ID)

-By default, in ERPNext Employee Records are Numbered.
+By default, in Owrang Employee Records are Numbered.
 You can have multiple series if you are a really large company and want to have separate numbering series for separate locations etc. You can set the numbering series just like any other transaction by going to:

 > Setup > Customize  > Document Numbering Series.